 As a hiring manager of a large company previously, I held countless interviews looking for the best possible fit for various positions.
-It was my duty to recruit prime candidates and facilitate the hiring process, which included resume qualification, phone pre-screeners, and of course, the dreaded face-to-face interview.
+It was my duty to recruit prime candidates and facilitate the hiring process, which included resume qualification, phone pre-screeners, and of course, the dreaded face-to-face or video interview.
 There are a lot of job seekers that look good on paper but are unable to sell themselves in person during an interview.
 If you cannot sell yourself in an interview, you might as well kiss the job opportunity goodbye, especially in this current job climate in which everyone is looking for a job.

 Below are eight tips you can use during your next job interview written from a human resources perspective that will leave a positive impression on your prospective employer.
 Following these tips can put you on the callback or job offer list and increase your chances of landed the job you want.